tagnja/blog/source/draft/mysql-optimization-3-optimizing-query.md

 Before optimization, it's important that you understand what COUNT() really does.

-What COUNT() does

-COUNT() counts how many times that expression has a value.
+The COUNT() counts how many times that expression has a value.
 When you want to know the number of rows in the result, you should always use COUNT(*).

 Simple Optimizations